Errol Louis: Experienced politicians sense weakness in Trump's administration

 Concerns about getting tax cuts and other legislation passed goes hand in hand with the hard reality that Trump’s low approval numbers could spell political trouble for Congressional Republicans in next year’s midterm elections.

-shows Democrats with a nine- to 10-point lead over Republicans when voters are asked which party they would like to see control the House.
-GOP leaders aren't panicking over those numbers -- yet.
+A recent poll shows Democrats with a nine- to 10-point lead over Republicans when voters are asked which party they would like to see control the House.
+GOP leaders aren’t panicking over those numbers – yet.
 But all signs are pointing toward a restless Congress that is unwilling to sacrifice its political future for Donald Trump.